Thursday, January 31, 2019

 During the thirty-four winters I’ve lived in Virginia, I’ve experienced five major ice storms, hundreds of snow days, and enough freezing temperatures to store a year’s worth of whale blubber for an entire Inuit family.
 Oops!
 Am I exaggerating again?
 Don’t get me started on hurricanes, spring pollen, and sweltering summers.

-The good thing about Virginia’s weather, though, is it only lasts a couple days.
+The good thing about Virginia’s weather, though, is it only lasts a couple of days.
 By Wednesday, the temperature might climb to the sixties.
 I’ll wait till then to take my walk.

 Cindy L. Freeman is the author of two award-winning short stories and three published novels: Unrevealed, The Dark Room and I Want to Go Home.
 Website: www.cindylfreeman.com; Facebook page: Cindy Loomis Freeman.
 Her books are available from amazon.com or hightidepublications.com